 One of the more profitable and popular upselling strategies is to offer an extended warranty or product insurance.
 It’s additional protection where people rarely use it.
-But it is very useful when you requires them.
+But it is very useful when you require them.

 Apple is an excellent example of using this upsell technique in action.
-When you purchase any Apple device, there is the option to purchase Apple Care for product protection at check-out.
+When you purchase any Apple device, there is the option to purchase Apple Care for product protection at checkout.
 The number of people that purchase this “peace of mind” and product warranty far outweighs the number of claims that Apple takes care of, making this option a hugely successful upsell program.

 Not only that, the premium is very low compared to the product price, making it sense to get additional cover for the device bought.

 Upsell to Premium Service